Tabs Studio home Order Download Documentation Blog* Support

 }

-Only one add-in per dll is allowed.
-TabsStudioExt interfaces are declared in the TabsStudioExt.dll that is installed along with the TabsStudio.dll.
+Only one add-in per dll is supported.
+TabsStudioExt interfaces are declared in the TabsStudioExt.dll installed along with the TabsStudio.dll.
 EnvDTE80.DTE2 parameter in the OnConnection method offers access to the Visual Studio extensibility model.
-TabsStudioExt.ITabsStudioEngine interface offers Tabs Studio methods and events that add-in can use for Tabs Studio customization (see Tab Studio controls specification for more details):
+TabsStudioExt.ITabsStudioEngine interface offers Tabs Studio methods and events an add-in can use for Tabs Studio customization (see Tab Studio controls specification for more details):

 namespace TabsStudioExt